-- Fellows will have the opportunity to attend the major national ID conferences (IDSA/ICCAC), and will be given time off to present at other conferences to which abstracts have been accepted.
+- Fellows will have the opportunity to attend the major national ID conferences (ID week), and will be given time off to present at other conferences to which abstracts have been accepted.

-Fellows will attend meetings of the infection control and antibiotic utilization review committees.
+Fellows will attend meetings of the infection control and antimicrobial stewardship and utilization committees.